High Tech in Kamloops:

 Highly Skilled Labour Force

 The labour force in Kamloops is one that is highly skilled.
 As the home of “Canada’s most comprehensive community” Thompson Rivers University (TRU), the post-secondary institution graduates over 1,200 students annually.
-The School of Advanced Technologies and Mathematics provides instruction ranging from the theoretical to the applied and is comprised of Computing Science, Computer Information Systems Technology, Digital Art & Design, Electronics & Engineering, Architectural & Engineering Technology, and Mathematics & Statistics departments.
+The School of Computing Science provides instruction ranging from the theoretical to the applied and is comprised of Computing Science, Computer Information Systems Technology, Digital Art & Design, Electronics & Engineering, Architectural & Engineering Technology, and Mathematics & Statistics departments.

 Incentives for the High-Tech Industry